1941 Martin 000-42

 Posted on March 30 2020

 This rare vintage 1941 Martin 000-42 acoustic guitar cruised through the shop a few years ago.
-I'm always looking for good vintage Martin acoustic guitars but I especially love the 000-42 model.
-Please contact me here to sell my vintage Martin guitar:
+I'm always a vintage Martin guitar buyer but I'm especially looking for 1930s, 1940s, and 1950s Martin acoustic guitars.
+You can contact me here to sell a vintage Martin guitar.

 The C. F. Martin & Co. style 42 was introduced in 1858 as the top of the line, fanciest model until the introduction of the style 45 in 1904.
 Like most Martin guitars, 1934 marked the transition from 12 to 14 frets clear of the body which ushered in the golden age of acoustic guitars and modern playing styles.
 While the 000-42 was always received an A+ collectibility rating, Eric Clapton's 1992 MTV Unplugged session with a 1939 000-42 certainly increased awareness and demand for the model.
 With only about 113 fourteen fret examples made from 1934 until its discontinuation in 1943, demand has risen steadily as Martin guitars continue to be an industry standard.
 Desirable prewar Martin guitar features include scalloped top bracing, Adirondack Spruce top, and Brazilian Rosewood back and sides.